copleykj/socialize-friendships/README.md

 {{/each}}
 ```

-**friendsAsUsers(limit, sortBy, sortOrder, online)** - Get friends for user as the users they represent.
+**friendsAsUsers(limit, skip)** - Get friends for user as the users they represent.
 Returns a Mongo.Cursor which yields User instances.

 ```html
 {{#each currentUser.friendsAsUsers}}